ShakesPearre/ShakesPearre/README.md

 - ⚡️ The owner of Thunder server [Discord](https://discord.gg/thunder)

-- 📈 Built music bots for discord, and more
+- 📈 Built system bots for discord, and more

 - ❤️ I love writing TypeScript, and building fun experiments on type-level